inspectionpress/inspection.press/README.md

 - Public website pages, service pages, area pages, reviews, sitemap, and CMS migration tools
 - Marketing and operations dashboards driven by inspection data, GA4, and Google Ads

-The production application audited for this README includes company-specific branding and assumptions, but the underlying platform is meant to be forked and adapted for other inspection or field-service businesses.
+The production application audited for this README includes deployment branding and assumptions, but the underlying platform is meant to be forked and adapted for other inspection or field-service businesses.

 ---